Article 1. The Organizer

 • Behavior judged by the organization as disrespectful and / or dangerous to the group or the environment.

-Reason for penalty – Penalties of 3 hours:
+Reason for penalty – Maximum penalty of 3 hours:

 • Not respecting the weight of the backpack